From my list of the best woods for picture frames, Cherry may be my favorite.

 So, here goes:

-Cherry takes stain well in general, but has a reputation of "blotching" or staining in an uneven way.
-It becomes very noticeable as some spots will look very dark compared to areas around it when stain is applied.
+Cherry takes stain well in general, but has a reputation for "blotching" or staining in an uneven way.
+It can become very noticeable on some boards when some areas will look very dark compared to areas around it when stain is applied.

-The reason this occurs is that the density of cherry often changes withing a single board, from soft to hard.
+The reason this occurs is that the density of cherry often changes with in a single board, from soft to hard.
 This results in some areas of the board really soaking up the stain (soft) while other areas of the board may absorb much less (hard).